graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 ```

 ### Skipping Array Indexes
 If you skip any indexes in your `map` declaration, the target array will be expanded to to include the out of sequence index.
-This can produce null values in your array and, depending on your query declaration, result in an error if your variable does not allow nulls.
+This can produce null values in your array and result in an error if your variable declaration does not allow nulls.

 ```bash  title="Adding One File To Index 5"
 # Only one file is supplied but its mapped to index 5